Ylin97/SentinelTools/README.md

 # Sentinel Tools
 ## Description
-This is some tools for dealing ESP Sentinel series products such as Sentinel-1's products.
+This is some tools for dealing ESA Sentinel series products such as Sentinel-1's products.